German Jewish military personnel of World War II: Beginning of World War II

-Soldiers of Jewish descent took part in the German invasion of Poland.
-During the invasion, Rabbi Yosef Yitzchak Schneersohn, the sixth Lubavitcher Rebbe, found himself trapped in Warsaw.
-Following a lobbying campaign by the Washington, D.C.-based attorney Max Rhoade, the German diplomat Helmut Wohlthat agreed to arrange for Schneersohn to be evacuated from Poland in an attempt to maintain good relations with the United States.
+During the Polish campaign, Rabbi Yosef Yitzchak Schneersohn, the sixth Lubavitcher Rebbe, found himself trapped in Warsaw.
+Following a lobbying campaign by the Washington, D.C.-based attorney Max Rhoade, the German diplomat Helmuth Wohlthat agreed to arrange for Schneersohn to be evacuated from Poland in an attempt to maintain good relations with the United States.
 Wohlthat approached Admiral Wilhelm Canaris, who instructed Major Ernst Bloch to rescue Schneersohn.
 Bloch, a veteran of World War I, was the son of a Jewish father who had converted to Christianity and an Aryan mother who was described as an "assimilated half-Jew".
 In November 1939, Bloch located Schneersohn and dispatched him and his family on a train to Berlin under the pretence of being prisoners.
 Schneersohn in turn travelled to Latvia and then on to safety in the United States.
-In 1944, Bloch (by then holding the rank of Oberst) was forced out of the Abwehr following the 20 July plot, dying the next year in the Battle of Berlin.
+In 1944, Bloch (by then holding the rank of Oberst) was forced out of the Abwehr following the 20 July plot, dying the next year in the Battle of Berlin while fighting for the Volkssturm.